 Flight archery: this form of archery simply consists of shooting an arrow over the longest possible distance.
 There is no target but it does require a very large, flat area, something the size of an aerodrome.
 Recurve, compound and longbow classes can all shoot flight archery within different weight categories.
 Specialist bows and lightweight arrows are used to maximise power and reduce drag.

 Many types of bow are available, of these only three can be used at Burton Agnes, they are:

 - The Compound bow

 A brief technical discussion of these bows follows.
 On the beginner’s course, the recurve bow is used for training.
-There is a chance to try the longbow during the course and also a look at the compound bow.
+There is also a chance to try the longbow and take a look at a compound bow.

 Bows have been used in Europe for over ten thousand years.
 Evidence suggests that the first use, in Asia was much earlier than this.
 The earliest bow found in the UK was dated around 2700 B.C.

 Archery became more prevalent in England around the time of the Norman invasion, but the introduction of firearms led to a decline in the bow as a weapon, where it went on to be used for recreational purposes.